-A new project titled “Ideology, Abstraction and Architecture” at the Haus Esters and Haus Lange in Krefeld comprises two parallel exhibitions which offer a new perspective on the legacy of the Bauhaus in the Eastern bloc countries during the post-war era.
-Developed in cooperation with the Museum of Contemporary Art in Zagreb, the exhibitions present two artistic positions from former Yugoslavia: that of the artists‘ group EXAT 51 which had been active in the 1950s, and that of Jasmina Cibic, born in Ljubljana in 1979.
+A project titled “Ideology, Abstraction and Architecture” at the Haus Esters and Haus Lange in Krefeld comprised two parallel exhibitions which offered a new perspective on the legacy of the Bauhaus in the Eastern bloc countries during the post-war era.
+Developed in cooperation with the Museum of Contemporary Art in Zagreb, the exhibitions presented two artistic positions from former Yugoslavia: that of the artists‘ group EXAT 51 which had been active in the 1950s, and that of Jasmina Cibic, born in Ljubljana in 1979.

-Both exhibitions will initiate a dialogue between the Haus Esters and Haus Lange, which the project organisers hope to continue in the future.
-Following the presentation in Krefeld, the exhibition of the artists’ group EXAT 51 will be shown at the Zagreb Museum of Contemporary Art.
+Both exhibitions have initiated a dialogue between the Haus Esters and Haus Lange, which the project organisers hope to continue in the future.
+Following the presentation in Krefeld, the exhibition of the artists’ group EXAT 51 has been shown at the Zagreb Museum of Contemporary Art.

 Exhibition „Exat 51 / Experimental Studio.
 Synthesis of the Arts in Post-War Yugoslavia“

 Curators: Katia Baudin, Tihomir Milovac (HR)

 Artists and architects: Bernardo Bernardi (HR), Zdravko Bregovac (HR), Vladimir Kristl (HR), Ivan Picelj (HR), Zvonimir Radić (HR), Božidar Rašica (SI), Vjenceslav Richter (HR), Aleksandar Srnec (HR), Vladimir Zarahović (HR)

 Exhibition „Jasmina Cibic.
 The Spirit of our Needs“